 Degrees and Options

-(The Master of Arts in Teaching Degree leads to initial teaching certification.
-It is NOT for those who already hold teaching certification)
+- Master of Arts in Teaching (MAT): The Master of Arts in Teaching Degree leads to initial teaching certification.
+Please select MAED if you already hold a base teaching certficate.

 - MAEd in Gifted Education (P-12)